boasvdp/boasvdp.github.io_backup/cv.markdown

 ## Presentations

-2021: Spring meeting of the Netherlands Society for Microbiology (KNVM), oral (accepted)
+2021: Spring meeting of the Netherlands Society for Microbiology (KNVM), oral

 2020: ASM Conference on Rapid Applied Microbial Next-Generation Sequencing and Bioinformatic Pipelines (ASM NGS), ePoster